 Final Thoughts

-What is an automation testing strategy?
+What should be included in an automated testing strategy?

 Hire a team